dot-gabriel-ferrer/Camera_Control_Photsat/README.md

    pip install -r requirements.txt
    ```

-   The `requirements.txt` file should contain the following (or similar) content:
+   The `requirements.txt` should include packages such as:

    ```plaintext
    PyQt5>=5.15.0